YassineChayrrou/RLink/README.md

     > This folder contains the backend code using express, mongo and other node packages, follow steps below to run the backend api server:

-    - make sure to read and follow the instructions inside the [api](https://github.com/YassineChayrrou/RLink/tree/main/api) folder.
+    - make sure to read and follow the instructions inside the [api/](https://github.com/YassineChayrrou/RLink/tree/main/api) folder.

     - there is a `config.env.backup` use it to put your credentials to run your db and mail server from within the application.
-For more read carefully the instructions at the api/ folder
+For more read carefully the instructions at the [api/] folder

     - run backend server by typing:
     ```
-    npm run server
+    $ npm run server
     ```
     **Note:** it should say connected to port 5000 and mongodb connected
-    - any issues please check you nodejs version 14+, i think it works as well on verion 12+ but please do check.
+    - any issues please check your nodejs version is 14+, i think it works as well on verion 12+ but please do check.
     If there still is problem raise an issue i will be glad to help.

 ## Contributers: